PaddyCube/WirelessWeather/README.md

 There are three versions available:
 - One uses ESP8622 module and some ATTINYs
 - one uses ESP32 and only one ATTINY for wind direction
-- one uses an ARduino Mini together with ATTINY for wind direction inside weather station and publish messages by 433 Mhz.
+- one uses an Arduino Mini together with ATTINY24 for wind direction inside weather station and publish messages by 433 Mhz.

 Code and schematics for any solution can be found in corresponding subfolders of folder 'code'